 Even from Plymouth.
 I know not where that port is, but I hear tell its land and water are named in honour of us cats.

 Item: Our ships no sooner put to sea than they was scattered.
-Sir Water Rawly [Walter Ralegh] stayed but a week amidst wild winds, and then came back to port.
-A cat who leapt off his ship and swam ashore sayt she never was so sick in all her days.
+Sir Water Rawly [Walter Ralegh] stayed but a week amidst wild winds, then came back to port.
+A cat who leapt from his ship and swam ashore sayt she never was so sick in all her days.

-Item: Next came our heroick Essicks, with his ship’s seams opened, masts sprung, and decks fallen.
+Item: Next came heroick Essicks, with his ship’s seams opened, masts sprung, and decks fallen.

 Item: Others returned, but Lord Thoms Howit’s ship braved the tempest and held course for the coast of Spain.
 My lord’s did the like, and Lord Mountjoy’s.